shapedthought/vbo_job_backup/README.md

 1. Get the configured proxies
 2. Get the configured repositories and add them to the proxy object
 3. Provides a choice of restoring a job or all the jobs
-4. For each job it will ask what proxy and repository needs to be used
+4. For each job it will ask which proxy and repository needs to be used
 5. Restores the job(s)

 Step 3 loops through each of the jobs that are read from the jobs_data.json file.
 It then uses the select_proxy_repo function which provides the wizard and returns the proxy and repo ids that are then added to the object that needs to be sent to the API.

 The all job restore version saves an updated file to "job_data_updated.json".
 The single restore version save it to "one_job_data.json"

+## Easy Connect

+This project uses a modified version of Veeam Easy Connect https://github.com/shapedthought/veeam-easy-connect which allows connection to VBO.

+I will be updating that module with the VBO connection option soon.